We help business teams and tech teams speak the same language — so AI gets applied where it actually matters.

 If you own a previous version, you can purchase the new edition at a discounted price.
 Simply reach out to us by email, and we’ll send you your discount code.
 You can purchase the new AI Cards® here.

-• All materials necessary to lead the AI Design Sprint® is in the Learning Management System and the participants receive their physical Starterkit as well with all the cards.
+All materials necessary to lead the AI Design Sprint® is in our Learning Management System and the participants receive their physical Starter Kit as well with all the cards.

 For ongoing support we set up a Community to learn from each other, and here we share learning and updates.

-• So far, we’ve mainly trained company teams with the AI Design Sprint®.
-Now, we’re opening it up as a Bootcamp, bringing together participants from different organizations—such as independent innovation or IT consultants, as well as individuals from larger companies who want to test the training before involving their teams.
+So far, we’ve mainly trained company teams with the AI Design Sprint®.
+Now, we’re opening it to Bootcamps, bringing together participants from different organizations—such as independent innovation or IT consultants, as well as individuals from larger companies who want to test the training before involving their teams.

 While business and IT consultancies were beginning to introduce AI to their clients, they lacked practical formats for co-developing AI-driven solutions in the same way they did in other areas.
 As a result, our first clients were consultancies: our AI Design Sprint® enabled them to co-create AI solutions with their non-technical clients and initiate AI projects.